WHO AM I?

 “I really enjoyed this book and I need to go back and read the first one in this series.
 It was so well written that I felt all of Justine’s emotions throughout the book.
 I enjoyed learning about the art world also.
 It was a wonderful book on so many levels.”
 Lisa Garrett, USA

-Free PDF handouts will be given to students at the end of the workshop including recommended books for authors, novels/short stories/flash fiction to read, and resources for writers.
+Free PDF handouts are given to students at the end of the workshop featuring writing prompts to try at home.

-I recently talked to the Costa Press Club in Marbella, Spain, about my life in Andalucía and how I included that in ‘Connectedness’.
+I recently talked to the Costa Press Club in Marbella, Spain, about my life in Andalucía and how I included this knowledge in ‘Connectedness’.

 I have done TV and radio interviews many times throughout my career talking about design trends and retail business.
 Most recently, I have been interviewed by Hannah Murray on ‘The Book Show’ [Talk Radio Europe] about my novels.
 Listen to the interviews here – Ignoring Gravity, and Connectedness.